dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_DEP_VARS` instead.

    TCMPR_PLOTTER_DEP_VARS
      Corresponds to the optional flag -dep in the plot_TCMPR.R script, which is wrapped by TCMPRPlotter.
 The value to this flag is a comma-separated list (no whitespace) of dependent variable columns to plot ( e.g. AMSLP-BMSLP, AMAX_WIND-BMAX_WIND, TK_ERR).
 If this is undefined, then the default plot for TK_ERR (track error) is generated.
 Note, if you want the track error plot generated, in addition to other plots, then you need to explicitly list this with the other variables.
-Please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_ for more details.
+Please refer to the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_ for more details.

      | *Used by:*  TCMPRPlotter
      | *Family:*  [config]